The cost of dental implants in Essendon

 We only use Australian laboratories for all our treatment services, and genuine components with reputable implant systems.
 When it comes to the health and maintenance of your teeth, we won’t compromise quality for cost.

-An initial consultation is required, and a 3D X-ray taken to view the quality of the jawbone.
+You will require an initial consultation, where we’ll take a 3D X-ray to view the quality of the jawbone.
 We will then discuss treatment options and create a plan.

 The cost of this visit is $280.

-The estimated cost of a dental implant together with the prosthetic crown is $4400.
+The estimated cost of a single dental implant together with the prosthetic crown is $4,400.